chadulous/PixelVision8wiki/API_CalculatePosition.md

 # CalculatePosition

-Converts an index into an X and Y position to help when working with 1D arrays that represent 2D data.
+Converts an index value into a point with an `X` and `Y` value to help when working with 1D arrays that represent 2D data.

 ## Usage